usmangt/learning-grafana/chapter-01/installation/install-k3s.md

 ### Pre-requisite

 > 📌 You will need to disable the SWAP Disk space on your machine.
-That means on very basic level only need Boot and Root partiton.
+That means, on a very basic level we only need a Boot and the Root partition.
 >
-> You can check my video where I have explained as how to create custom partitions while installing Linux.
+> You can check my [video](https://www.youtube.com/watch?v=APZ5FDpxNVY) where I explained on how to create custom partitions while installing Linux.

 ## Step 1 - Setting up the Linux OS